Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-16-mycofi.md

 ## The Crisis Context & Opportunity

 Our legacy economic system exhibits alarming vulnerabilities that become starkly apparent during crises.
 Wealth has become increasingly concentrated, with the top 1% now controlling more resources than the bottom 90% combined.
-Infrastructure struggles to keep pace with rapid urbanization, as cities globally add 1.5 million new residents each week.
-Meanwhile, climate change threatens to multiply and intensify systemic shocks, from supply chain disruptions to mass displacement events as we can see in the city of Los Angeles today.
+Infrastructure struggles to keep pace with rapid urbanization, as cities globally add 1.5 million new residents each week.[^1] Meanwhile, climate change threatens to multiply and intensify systemic shocks, from supply chain disruptions to mass displacement events as we can see in the city of Los Angeles today.

 Traditional financial institutions and government responses are consistently inadequate during these moments of crisis.
 Centralized systems, while efficient in stable conditions, often fail precisely when they're needed most, as the world can see quite plainly today in the way the American government has responded to the disastrous wildfires in Los Angeles.
 Given these events come at such a staggering cost, it's all the more important we learn the lessons they hold for us about avoiding similar outcomes in the future.